- Who We Are

 Step 5.
 Gather your materials

 All planning materials are available for download.
-All printed program materials, such as posters, donation envelopes, boxes, Stories of Hope booklets, stickers, and other supplies for your congregation, can be ordered free of charge by using the materials order form.
+All printed program materials, such as posters, donation envelopes, boxes, Stories of Hope booklets, stickers, and other supplies for your congregation, can be ordered free of charge online.
 Be sure to place your order early, at least four weeks before your opening worship service, to avoid rush shipping charges.

 - Key items for your congregation include a poster and resources for worship and religious education.